Skip to main content

 In December 2017, she released her debut book, Storyteller, which consists of 100 poem letters related to people, places, things, and seasons.
 But her best-known book by far is All Along You Were Blooming: Thoughts for Boundless Living, which she claims is the ultimate love letter to your mind, heart, soul, and body.
 Her works are perfect for incorporating into your summer reading list because the pieces are light and delightful.

 Critically acclaimed writer, speaker, and entrepreneur Aaron Samuels left his successful Wall Street career to pursue his passion as a writer.
 The famous Black author released his debut collection of poetry,Yarmulkes & Fitted Caps, in the fall of 2013.
-Examining the beauty and contradictions of his own mixed identity, Samuels incorporates gut-wrenching narratives, humor, and passion into his ground-breaking collection of poems.
+Delving into the complexity and paradoxes of his diverse heritage, Samuels weaves together powerful stories, wit, and fervor in his pioneering anthology of poetry.

 He later went on to co-found Blavity, a media company in Los Angeles that serves as a platform for black millennials.
 In addition to receiving fellowships from the Cave Canem Foundation and Asylum Arts, the published Black writer was named on Forbes' 30 Under 30 list as a rising star in the tech and media space.